Can dogs eat carrot cake with you, or is this recipe best kept as a human treat?

 - Sultanas.
 Sultanas are raisins with slightly less water removed, but just as toxic.

 - Walnuts.
-Whilst walnuts themselves aren’t toxic to dogs, they commonly harbor fungi called mycotoxins, which cause tremors, seizures and neurological damage in dogs.
+Walnuts themselves aren’t toxic to dogs.
+But they often harbor fungi called mycotoxins, which cause tremors, seizures and neurological damage in dogs.

 - Macadamia nuts.
-Macadamia nuts cause vomiting and hindleg paralysis in dogs, even in very small quantities.
+Macadamia nuts cause vomiting and hindleg paralysis in dogs, even in very small amounts.

 - Xylitol.
 Xylitol is an artificial sweetener sometimes included in low-calorie recipes for cakes and frosting.
-It is extremely poisonous to dogs, and even small amounts can cause fatal liver failure.
+It is very poisonous to dogs.
+Even small amounts can cause fatal liver failure.

 - Chocolate.
 Chocolate contains caffeine, and compounds called theobromines, which are poisonous to dogs.